IBishopI/Oracle_DBA/README.md

 # Oracle DBA
 ![My Badge](/doc/badge.svg)

->Here is you can find different tools for "Oracle Apps dba" powered by Borys Holovko
+Here is you can find different tools for "Oracle Apps dba" powered by Borys Holovko
->
+## Contents:
+  - automation
+  - tools and tricks
+  - work notes